-The case highlights the importance the Courts now give to finding clarity in employment relationships, not by looking at what is written down in a contract, but what is actually happening in the working relationship.
+The case highlights the importance the Courts now give to finding clarity in employment relationships, not by looking at what’s written down in a contract, but what’s actually happening in the working relationship.

-The case was complicated by the fact that two written contracts existed, the first signed by the valeters which described them as sub-contractors but did not contain any clause permitting the individual to provide a substitute to perform their services, nor did it have an obligation for them to perform work that was provided or that Autoclenz was or was not obliged to provide work (we’ll explain why this is important later).
+The case was complicated by the fact that two written contracts existed, the first signed by the valeters which described them as subcontractors but didn’t contain any clause permitting the individual to provide a substitute to perform their services, nor did it have an obligation for them to perform work that was provided or that Autoclenz was or was not obliged to provide work (we’ll explain why this is important later).

 The second contract issued in 2007 was different and said:

 - “Autoclenz wished to engage the services of the valets from time to time on a sub-contractor basis.